Stories to Empower Girls to Be Brave and Bold

 Throughout history, women and girls have changed the world.
 And those of us who have kids or work with kids every day know just how important it is to inspire these young hearts to dream big, stand up for themselves and others, and have the confidence to face life with courage.
 Books have the power to help us do that.

-In honor of Women's History Month, here are thirteen girl power picture books to inspire girls to be brave and bold.
+Here are thirteen girl power picture books to inspire girls to be brave and bold.

 Shop Now